 Autoimmune diseases are exasperated by the consumption of hydrogenated vegetable oils or trans-fatty acids from the usage of hydrogenated oils.
 In the USA currently, nearly 35-40% of the total calories consumed come from dietary fats of lipid origin.
 Hydrogenated oils (those which are treated with hydrogen to prolong shelf life) are known to increase inflammation in the body, leading to a weakened immune system.

 A large portion of our immune system resides in our microbiome.
 Think about the microbiome as a village inside our bodies teaming with trillions of bacteria all working together to try to create harmony and health within our body.
 Our microbiome also controls the output of over 90% of the hormones we create that control our brain and emotions (such as serotonin, the ‘happiness’ hormone).
 It is more than likely that sufferers of depression also have some form of autoimmune condition, driven by the imbalance in the microbiome.
 Unbalanced microbiome can be affected by infection, use of prescription or recreational drugs, poor diet and stress.

 Most people are exposed to astounding amounts of pollution today.
 Over 80,000 synthetic or toxic chemicals have been introduced into our society since 1900, and only 550 of these have been tested for safety.
 According to the US Environmental Protection Agency (EPA), about 2.5 billion pounds of toxic chemicals are released yearly by large therapeutic facilities.
 And 6 million pounds of mercury are poured into our air every year.
 Many of the foods we eat are preserved using chemicals tested to a “safety” point of ingestion, yet not in consideration of the amount of other or the same chemicals we ingest in the one meal or single day.

-Cleaning agents, pest control, and pollution are all adding to the workload our body has to remain in good health.
+Cleaning agents, pest control, and pollution are all adding to the workload our body has to undertake in order to remain in good health.